Matthew-Dove/ContainerExpressions/README.md

 A case where you might use Either is when you have a function, and you find yourself about to drastically change it's return type for an edge case.
 Let's say you have a SaveCustomer function that takes a Customer, and returns a boolean indicating if the save was successful or not.
 A new requirement comes in, you must display a error message to the client if the customer's email is already in use by another client.
-You can't just rely on the boolean's false, because you don't know if it was false from of a write error, or a duplicate email.
+You can't just rely on the boolean's false, because you don't know if it was false from of a database write error, or a duplicate email.
 So you must change the return type from boolean to CustomerResponse, and CustomerResponse contains two fields, one for the boolean, and another string for the error message.
 Alternatively you could modify the return type to be `Either<bool, string>`, and return a string in the case of a duplicate email.